XiaoxiaoSun0321/circular-clustering/README.md

 Thanks to [Chongkun Zhao](https://liinc.bme.columbia.edu/people/chongkun-zhao) for working with me to put the code materials together.

-This work is currently under review at IEEE TCBB, preprint at arxiv is available [here](https://arxiv.org/abs/2309.08757).
-Please cite our work if used.
+This work is accepted at IEEE TCBB, online version is available [here](https://ieeexplore.ieee.org/abstract/document/10540323).
+Please kindly cite our work if used.

 This work is inspired by our branch's efforts within the closed-loop neuromodulation project (which focused on phase entrainment).
 For a more comprehensive background, I encourage you to check out our series of publications.